dheeraj-singhal/Fullstack-Practical/README.md

 - Students have to create a Counter with Functionality of Increment and Decrement as per attached screenshot.
 - ' +' Button will increment the counter, '-' Button will decrement the counter.
 On Value 0, ' - ' Button will Disabled.

+## Practical 15

+Create an HTML Form and Validate it with JavaScript (Client-side Programming Language).

+Instructions:
+- Students have to create an HTML Form with mentioned fields and then validate each and every field with valid regular expression.
+(Email and Username with Reg-Ex)

+- For Username: small case with no special Symbols and spaces
+- For Email: username@domain.com